-Strength by virtue of being part of Cleantech Solar Group - SSPL is part of the Cleantech Solar Group, which in turn is promoted by the Keppel consortium and Shell Plc.
-The platform benefits from a diversified portfolio of 780 MW across seven countries in South Asia and the presence of strong shareholders, who are focused on growing their renewable energy portfolio.
-SSPL is expected to benefit from the strengths of the Group, given the cross-default linkages with the parent, Cleantech India OA Pte.
-Ltd. (CIOA), and other group SPVs.
+Strengths by virtue of being part of Cleantech Solar Group - SSPL is part of the Cleantech Solar Group, which in turn is promoted by Keppel Consortium and Shell Plc.
+The platform benefits from a diversified portfolio of 1,082 MW across seven countries in South Asia and the presence of strong shareholders, who are focused on growing their renewable energy portfolio.
+SSPL is expected to benefit from the strengths of the Group, given the cross-default linkages with the parent Cleantech India OA Pte.
+Ltd. (CIOA) and other group SPVs.

-Low offtake risk with presence of long-term PPA with a industrial customer at highly competitive tariff - The solar project under SSPL has tied-up a long-term PPA with GSL under the captive mode at a fixed tariff, thereby limiting the demand and pricing risks.
-The PPA includes a provision for termination payments which cover for a certain portion of the debt.
-Further, comfort is drawn from the competitive tariffs offered by the project to the customer against the grid tariff rates.
+Low offtake risk with presence of long-term PPA with an industrial customer at a highly competitive tariff - The solar project under SSPL has tied-up a long-term PPA with SGIPL under the captive mode at a fixed tariff, thereby limiting the demand and pricing risks.
+The PPA includes a provision for termination payments which covers for a certain portion of the debt under the SPVs.
+Further, comfort is drawn from the competitive tariff offered by the project to the customer against the grid tariff rates.
 Moreover, the PPA would enable the customer to meet its renewable purchase obligations.

-Strong credit profile of the customer - The presence of a strong counterparty like, GSL, is expected to result in timely payments, as demonstrated so far.
+Timely payments by customer - The presence of a counterparty like, SGIPL, is expected to result in timely payments, as demonstrated so far.

-Adequate debt coverage metrics and comfortable liquidity profile - The debt coverage metrics for SSPL are expected to be adequate, supported by the PPA at a fixed rate and the long tenure of the debt.
+Adequate debt coverage metrics and comfortable liquidity profile - SSPL's debt coverage metrics are expected to be adequate, supported by the PPA at a fixed rate, the long tenure of the debt and a satisfactory generation performance.
 Also, the liquidity profile of the company is supported by a DSRA equivalent to two quarters, created upfront from the project cost.